junxiao01/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Image/Video Processing
-  - Image/Video Restoration and quality enhancement.
+  - Image/Video Restoration
+  - Learning in 3D Vision
+  - Bayesian Learning
+  - Robust Learning
+  - Generative Models
   - Signal processing methods in finance.
-  - Machine Learing and high-dimensional statistics.

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Computer Science
+    - course: Ph.D. in Electronic and Information Engineering
       institution: The Hong Kong Polytechnic University (PolyU)
       year: 2018.09-2022.10
     - course: M.S.c in Electronic and Information Engineering (with distinction)